 A Rocking Blues Band Straight From the Arizona Desert

 Until the Sun, a Rocking Blues band, was formed in 2017.
 Their music includes and often fuses elements of Blues, Alternative Rock, Pink-Floyd-esque Psychedelia, and Jazz.
 Until the Sun quickly began playing national shows, has opened up for famous Blues and Rock artists, and has played world renowned venues.
-The band includes Brandon Teskey on lead guitar, Bruce Jensen on co-lead vocals and bass guitar (as well as occasional rhythm guitar and/or keys/electronics), Chris Tex on drums, and Alyssa Swartz also on co-lead vocals.
+The band includes Brandon Teskey on lead guitar, Alyssa Swartz on vocals, Glenn Peacock on bass guitar, and Chris Tex on drums.
 Until the Sun released their first album, ‘Blackheart’, in 2019 and completed their second album ‘Drowning in Blue’ in 2021.
-Brandon, Bruce, Chris, and Alyssa all poured their hearts and souls into striving for what was before unattained levels of musicianship, songwriting, tone, performance, and reaching new levels of professionalism that continues to develop.
+Then in 2022, Until the Sun released a live album consisting of mostly new material, entitled 'A Night at the Rhythm Room'.
+The band members all poured their hearts and souls into striving for what was before unattained levels of musicianship, songwriting, tone, performance, and reaching new levels of professionalism that continues to develop.

 Brandon Teskey was born and raised in Southern California.
 By age 5 he was playing with toy guitars and had dreams of becoming a ‘rock star’.
 After months of endlessly trying to convince his parents to buy him a real guitar, they finally did, and at age 11 Brandon quickly became obsessed, spending hours practicing every day.
 Brandon was exposed to Blues music shortly thereafter and became consumed with the playing of Eric Clapton, Stevie Ray Vaughan, Buddy Guy, B.B.
 King, Albert King, Robert Johnson, Albert Collins, and T-Bone Walker, as well as Rock artists like Led Zeppelin, Jimi Hendrix, Pink Floyd, and Eric Johnson.
 Along with his obsession with guitar playing also came the obsession of song writing and almost as soon as he had picked up the instrument, he began coming up with chord progressions and penning lyrics.